 Some brands like the South African Krugerrand are not allowed, as well as other bullion bars that are not pure enough.

-How You Can Own Precious Metals In An IRA?
+How You Can Own Precious Metals in an IRA?

-You own the physical gold and silver in an IRA, however, the precious metal coins and bullion can only be held by an IRA trustee and not the owner of the precious metal IRA.
+You own the physical gold and silver in an IRA, however, the precious metal coins and bullion can only be held by an IRA trustee and not the owner of the precious metals IRA.

 This means you are not allowed to keep your IRA coins and bullion in some safe storage at home, deposit box, or even bury them in your yard.